novastra/NeatoWrite/README.md

 <h3>MAC OSX</h3>
 OS X uses Bash 3 so you need to update your bash.

-If you have brew, type this in your terminal :
+If you have homebrew, type this in your terminal :
 <pre>brew update && brew install bash</pre>
 Once it is done you just have to execute the bash file in the 'Mac_OSX' directory.

-The only difference between this file and the linux one come from the /dev/ path that differs.
-To connect and have a response on the serial port you need to use cu* and not tty* port.
+The only difference between mac and linux come from the /dev/ path to the port that differs.
+To connect and have a response on the serial port you need to use cu* and not tty* port for mac.
 (More info on tty/cu for mac <a target="_blank" href="http://pbxbook.com/other/mac-tty.html">here</a>)

+This is why the script checks the kernel first.

 <h3>Windows</h3>
 For Windows, first you will need to get the drivers here :